Luccagg/Standard-Data-Science/README.md

 # Standard-Data-Science
-standard algoritmns of data science implemented in python
+standard algorithms of data science implemented in python